-- The Accreditation Council of Graduate Medical Education International and HAAD are working together to strengthen the quality of medical education. - Boston University has opened a dental school in Dubai Healthcare City. - The Dubai Harvard Medical Research Foundation identifies and supports medical and scientific leaders in the region and engages them in collaborative research projects and international scholar exchanges. - Houston Methodist Global Health Services, the global subsidiary of Houston Methodist Hospital, provides education and training at the Mohammed bin Rashid Academic Medical Center, the education and research arm of Dubai Healthcare City.
+- The Accreditation Council of Graduate Medical Education International and HAAD are working together to strengthen the quality of medical education. - The Dubai Harvard Medical Research Foundation identifies and supports medical and scientific leaders in the region and engages them in collaborative research projects and international scholar exchanges. - Houston Methodist Global Health Services, the global subsidiary of Houston Methodist Hospital, provides education and training at the Mohammed bin Rashid Academic Medical Center, the education and research arm of Dubai Healthcare City.
 Houston Methodist has also consulted on healthcare-related projects in the Northern Emirates. - Johnson & Johnson is working with the Centre for Healthcare Planning and Quality to establish a training and simulation center at Dubai Healthcare City.
-This center will provide internationally accredited educational programs for physicians and patients. - The Johns Hopkins Bloomberg School of Public Health and HAAD are working together to train Emirati students.
+This center will provide internationally accredited educational programs for physicians and patients. - The Johns Hopkins Bloomberg School of Public Health and HAAD are working together to train Emirati students. - Mayo Clinic is partnering with MoH in the area of continuous medical education and is providing consultants to support critical care in MoH facilities.